imPBH/sneakers-finder/README.md

 # Sneakers Finder

-Sneakers Finder is a web crawler that crawl over WeTheNew and StockX.
+Sneakers Finder is a web crawler that crawls over WeTheNew and StockX.
 The crawler scrapes all available shoes on [WeTheNew](https://wethenew.com/) (SKU / Image URL / Price / Brand / Model) and then scrapes the price for the same shoe on [StockX](https://stockx.com/) .<br/>
 All the scrapped data is then used to be compared on a web interface to display where you can find each shoe at the